What is LLP Agreement? Contents, Provisions and Concepts

 8. Partners’ contribution and method of contribution

 Represents the contribution ratio of partners in terms of capital invested, interest on contribution, Profit Sharing Ratio as well as the time period after which the capital can be withdrawn by any of the designated partners.
-It is important for maintaining a good relationship between partners.
+It is important to maintain a good relationship between partners.

 9. Record keeping and bank arrangement